-Carrie Fisher Made It OK for Me to Talk About My Mental Illness
+Carrie Fisher Made It OK to Talk About Mental Illness

 On December 27, we were hit with the news that Carrie Fisher had sadly died.
 As soon as word spread, people around the world began sharing online how she had touched their lives and quite simply what an amazing person she was and will continue to be in our memories.

 From around the age of 11, I’ve looked up to Carrie Fisher.
 She, among a few other inspirational men and women, has had an effect on my life.
 But this year, which I see as the one of the worst we’ve ever had, has taken several of these inspirational people away from me.
 And I seriously cannot process this.

 Carrie Fisher is the main reason I actually don’t mind standing up and saying, “You know what?
 My brain doesn’t work the same as other people’s.
 It’s ill, and you guys are gonna have to live with it.”

 Carrie Fisher was the first celebrity I ever followed who did as much as possible to advocate for those with mental health issues and to remove the massive stigma of mental illness.
 As an outwardly rational and emotionally detached person, I had so much difficulty coming to terms with the feelings and thoughts associated with the labels put over my head by people I did not know.
 At just 13 years old, a woman at a CAMHS unit told me I have an anxiety disorder and recurring seasonal depression, and although she said it differently, her basic message was that I’m going to just “have to live with it.”
 Back then, I had more conversations with counselors than friends, and I did not cope well at all.
 I didn’t have many people to comfort or soften the blow.